6 Reasons to Not Pay the Ransom in a Ransomware Attack

 Make Sure Your Company has a Comprehensive Data Backup Plan

-One of the reasons most companies pay the ransom is that they don’t have reliable data backups that can be restored fast enough (if at all).
+One of the reasons most companies pay the ransom is that they don’t have reliable data backups that can be restored fast enough (if they have any backups at all).

-Data backups can restore the data back to a clean slate after a malicious attack.
-By rolling back to a recovery point from before the infection occurred, you restore your data back to normal and also remove the infection itself.
+Data backups can be used to restore encrypted files back to a clean slate after a malicious attack.
+By rolling back to a recovery point from before the infection occurred, you can restore your data back to normal and also remove the infection itself.
 This also eliminates the question of having to pay the ransom.

 By being able to rapidly restore data from backups, you effectively stop an attack in its tracks and never have to face the difficult decision of paying your attackers.